Skills You Need to Be a Digital Marketing Specialist

 The top marketers understand each of these digital marketing strategies.

 Long gone are the days that you could buy some air time on a radio station, place an ad in a newspaper, and wait for customers to call.
 Thanks to the advent of the digital age—and the internet in particular—marketing is much more complex.
 Which is why companies are hiring digital marketing specialists.

-What is a digital marketing specialist?
-It’s a business professional who knows how to leverage the many aspects of the internet to generate interest, leads, and sales.
+Who fills these digital marketing jobs?
+It’s a business professional who knows how to leverage many digital marketing strategies to generate interest, leads, and sales.
 It’s a dynamic, often multifaceted job requiring a wide set of skills.
 If you want to be a digital marketing specialist, you should be able to:

-New digital channels and marketing opportunities appear all the time.
+New digital marketing strategies and channels appear all the time.
 To succeed as a digital marketing specialist, you have to enjoy staying on top of all the changes and trends.
 And you have to be willing to embrace—and convince others to embrace—the best new opportunities.
 But you can’t allow your enthusiasm to outstrip your objectivity.
 No matter how much a new opportunity might excite you, you have to carefully analyze its value and make the marketing choices that are best for your organization’s goals.

 Given that digital marketing requires you to possess so many skills, you may be pleased to know that you can gain many of them through Walden University’s Graduate Certificate in Digital Marketing program.
 You can also choose to advance all your marketing skills by enrolling in a graduate-level business degree program such as our MS in Marketing program.

 Walden University offers online marketing degrees and certificates to help you acquire the digital marketing skills you need to excel in your career.
 You can complete digital marketing courses in a flexible, convenient format on a schedule that works for you.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.